tbrowder/Astro-Almanac/README.md

 Copyright 2020 Tom Browder

-This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.
+This library is free software; you may redistribute it or modify it under the Artistic License 2.0.